isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 ## 1) Getting an overview of the data

-With my datasets now well organized in the "FitBit_Complete_Data" folder and the "Questionnaire_Date" folder, the next step is to get a high-level overview of the data to assess its structure and completeness.
+With my datasets now well organized and stored in the "FitBit_Complete_Data" folder and the "Questionnaire_Data" folder, the next step is to get a high-level overview of the data to assess its structure and completeness.

 Steps:
 - Generated a summary and a glimpse of each file with functions like summary(), colnames(), str(), glimpse() and head().